William Gascoigne: Life and work

 The popular tale of his committing the Prince of Wales (the future Henry V) to prison must also be regarded as inauthentic, though it is both picturesque and characteristic.
 It is said that Gascoigne had directed the punishment of one of the prince's riotous companions, and the prince, who was present and enraged at the sentence, struck or grossly insulted the judge.
 Gascoigne immediately committed him to prison, and gave the prince a dressing-down that caused him to acknowledge the justice of the sentence.
 The King is said to have approved of the act, but it appears that Gascoigne was removed from his post or resigned soon after the accession of Henry V. He died in 1419, and was buried in All Saints' Church, the parish church of Harewood in Yorkshire.
 (This even attracted gazetteers in the 19th century, suggesting his tomb amongst places worthy of visit).
 Some biographies of him have stated that he died in 1412, but this is disproved by Edward Foss in his Lives of the Judges.
 Although it is clear that Gascoigne did not hold office long under Henry V, it is not impossible that the scene in the fifth act of Shakespeare's Henry IV, Part 2, in which Henry V is crowned king, and assures Gascoigne that he shall continue to hold his post, could have some historical basis, and that his resignation shortly thereafter was voluntary.

 Family

 Gascoigne was born at Gawthorp, in the valley below Harewood House—an area later flooded to form part of the estate's landscape (not to be confused with Gawthorpe in the West Riding of Yorkshire).
 He was the son of Sir William Gascoigne and Agnes Franke.

 He married, firstly in 1369, Elizabeth de Mowbray (1350–1396) of the House of Mowbray, daughter of Alexander de Mowbray and granddaughter of Roger de Mowbray, 1st Baron Mowbray.
-He married, secondly, Joan de Pickering, widow of Henry de Greystock.
+He married, secondly, Joan de Pickering, widow of Henry de Greystoke.